-Insurers' new business: "active shooter" policies for U.S. schools
+Insurers' new business: 'active shooter' policies for U.S. schools

 The costs can include victim lawsuits, building repairs, legal fees, medical expenses and trauma counseling, as well as media consultants, accountants to handle charitable contributions, and even reconstruction of buildings where bloodshed occurred.

-“This is a very sort of unique and specific issue that we are facing” Chris Parker, who heads a unit at Beazley PLC that writes policies for political violence, terrorism and other risks, said about coverage for U.S. schools.
+“This is a very sort of unique and specific issue that we are facing” Chris Parker, who heads a unit at Beazley PLC BEZG.L that writes policies for political violence, terrorism and other risks, said about coverage for U.S. schools.

 On Tuesday, a student who shot and critically wounded two fellow students at a Maryland high school died after exchanging gunfire with a campus security officer.